48544D/48544D/README.md

 # 💡 Skills and Interests 💡
 ### 🌐 Web Development 🌐
 I am incredibly passionate🔥 about web development💻.
 The endless opportunities to create interactive and visually appealing digital experiences excite me💡.
 Each line of code feels like a chance to turn ideas into reality, combining creativity🎨 with technical skills🛠️.
 Whether I'm designing user interfaces or improving backend systems, the dynamic nature of web development keeps me engaged🚀.
 Every project presents a chance to learn, innovate💡, and contribute to the ever-changing online world🌐.
-### ⚙️ ServiceNow ⚙️
-The idea of working with ServiceNow ignites a new level of excitement within me🔍.
-Just as with web development💻, I see endless possibilities in ServiceNow to streamline processes and make impactful improvements💡.
-From enhancing customer service workflows to optimizing IT operations📈, the potential applications fascinate me🌟.
-With each step forward in my journey, I am eager to immerse myself further into the world of ServiceNow🧠, driven by a big desire to make a difference through innovative solutions🚀.

 # 🔧 Languages and Technologies 🔧
 ### 🖥️ Frontend 🖥️